-The previous chapters have mainly considered how additional information can be provided on intangibles.
+6.15 The previous chapters have mainly considered how additional information can be provided on intangibles.
 However, when addressing how to provide better information on intangibles (because 'better' is not the same as 'more'), it would also be appropriate to assess whether some of the current requirements, for example those related to how to account for intangibles acquired in a business combination, which can be costly for preparers to comply with, could be removed/amended without reducing the usefulness of the information provided to users.

-28 This is because the objective of financial statements, as stated in the Conceptual Framework, is to provide financial information about the reporting entity's assets, liabilities, equity, income and expenses that is useful to users of financial statements in assessing the prospects for future net cash inflows to the entity and in assessing management's stewardship of the entity's economic resources.
+29 This is because the objective of financial statements, as stated in the Conceptual Framework, is to provide financial information about the reporting entity's assets, liabilities, equity, income and expenses that is useful to users of financial statements in assessing the prospects for future net cash inflows to the entity and in assessing management's stewardship of the entity's economic resources.
 The described approach also seems to be reflected in paragraph 128 of IAS 38, which encourages entities to disclose intangible assets controlled by the entity that do not meet the recognition criteria.

-29 See, for example, Thum-Thysen et al. (2017).
+30 See, for example, Anna-Thum-Thysen et al., Peter Voigt Unlocking Investment in Intangible Assets (2017).